 What is foster care in the context of a CPS case?

-I have already used the term foster care a few times so I figure it would make sense to introduce the topic to you in greater detail.
-Foster care is basically a situation where the state of Texas takes temporary custody of your child and places him or her in another person’s home.
+I have already used the term foster care a few times, so I figure it would make sense to introduce the topic to you in greater detail.
+Foster care is a situation where the state of Texas takes temporary custody of your child and places him or her in another person’s home.
 The adults living in that home are known as foster parents and are approved by the state to act in that capacity.
 Foster families are typically paid money for that service they provide the state with.

 Foster family placement occurs most often in situations where CPS determines that you are not capable of providing a safe living environment for your child – at least for the time being.
 Relatives and family friends (who are suitable hosts) would be the preferred location for a child to reside temporarily, if available.
-It does not always work out that you have friends or family who are willing to act in this capacity.
+It does not always work out that you have friends or family willing to act in this capacity.
 In that event, a foster family would be assigned to care for your child.

 Questions about foster care and CPS?
 Contact the Law Office of Bryan Fagan

 The attorneys and staff with the Law Office of Bryan Fagan are honored to serve the community that we live and work in.
 People from all across southeast Texas work with our office to help themselves and their families through difficult family law circumstances.
 If you are interested in learning more about our office and the services that can provide you and your family, please contact us today.

 We offer free of charge consultations six days a week with our licensed family law attorneys.
 A consultation is a great opportunity for you to ask questions and have your issues addressed directly in a comfortable, pressure-free environment.
 Thank you for your time and consideration in reading today's blog post.